scalyr/scalyr-agent-2/docs/monitors/graphite_monitor.md

 ## Viewing Data

-After adding this module to the agent configuration file, wait one minute for the agent to open the Graphite ports.
+After adding this plugin to the agent configuration file, wait one minute for the agent to open the Graphite ports.
 Then configure your Graphite-compatible tools to send data to these ports.

 Once you are sending Graphite data to the agent, go to the Search page and search for